Membership: Cobra (Klaus Voorhees), Eel (Leopold Stryke), Viper (Jordan Dixon)

 First Appearance: Captain America I#163 (July 1973)

-(Captain America I#163) - Viper and Eel broke out of prison.
-The prison guards tried to stop them but were helpless against the super-villains.
-To get over the prison wall, the Cobra helped them.
-The three of them escaped in a car and drove to their secret hideout.
-The Serpent Squad was now formed.
+(Captain America I#163) - Wearing their costumes, Viper and Eel broke out of prison -- the guards tried to stop them, but were helpless against the two super-villains.
+When they got out to the prison yard, Cobra supplied a rope-ladder so they could get over the prison wall.
+The three of them escaped in a car and drove to their secret hideout, and the Serpent Squad was now formed.

 Comments: Created by Steve Englehart, Sal Buscema and John Verpoorten.